dymmond/esmerald/docs/en/docs/extensions.md

 ## Hooking pluggables and extensions

-As mentioned before, there are different ways of hooking a pluggable into your Esmerald application.
+As mentioned before, there are different ways of hooking a pluggable into your Ravyn application.

 ### The automated and default way

-When using the default and automated way, Esmerald expects the pluggable to be passed into a dict `extensions` upon instantiation of an Esmerald application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.
+When using the default and automated way, Ravyn expects the pluggable to be passed into a dict `extensions` upon instantiation of an Ravyn application with `key-pair` value entries and where the `key` is the name for your pluggable and the `value` is an instance [Pluggable](#pluggable) holding your [Extension](#extension) object.

-When added in this way, Esmerald internally **hooks** your pluggable into the application and starts it by calling the [extend](#extend) with the provided parameters, automatically.
+When added in this way, Ravyn internally **hooks** your pluggable into the application and starts it by calling the [extend](#extend) with the provided parameters, automatically.

-The `app` parameter is automatically injected by Esmerald and does not need to be passed as parameter if needed
+The `app` parameter is automatically injected by Ravyn and does not need to be passed as parameter if needed

 ```python hl_lines="27 29"